Data Truth vs. Data Comfort: Why Most Companies Choose the Wrong One

 When attribution is weak, source systems disagree, and teams define core entities differently, a hyper-specific number is not a sign of maturity.
 It is fiction wearing a lab coat.

 Antidote: Pair key metrics with confidence language.
 If a number is directional, say so.
 If it is reconciled only for one use case, say so.
 If the source logic is still disputed, surface that before someone turns it into strategy.
+The Dangerous Comfort of False Precision goes deeper on why decimal points are not the same as rigor.

 Why Companies Keep Choosing Comfort